univapay/univapay-node/README.md

 -   Go to the `Store > For developpers > Application tokens` page
 -   Click on `Add`
--   Add you domain and your mode
+-   Add your domain and your mode
 -   Copy the JWT from the created token
 -   Do not forget to store your secret